 New U.S. Department of State insurance requirements for J-1 exchange visitors took effect May 15, 2015.
-This table shows the newly-approved requirements.
+This table shows the requirements.
 All J-1 visa holders and their dependents (J-2 visa holders) must have health insurance that meets the U.S. Department of State minimum requirements.
+See this helpful .
 Highlights of these requirements, under the Code of Federal Regulations (22 CFR 62.14) are:

 Under the new requirements, we are also asked to inform J-1 exchange visitors that they and any accompanying family may be subject to the requirements of the Affordable Care Act [22 CFR 62.14(a)].
 More information will be provided on this part of the new requirements.

-All J-1 visa holders must complete the Health Insurance Compliance Form, sign it, and return it to the ISSC.
+All J-1 visa holders must complete the , sign it, and return it to the ISSC.

-*Important notice: When a non-degree student chooses to have an insurance policy based in the home country, some medical providers may require the student to make the full payment for services rendered and then seek reimbursement from the insurance.
-In this case the student will be responsible for filing the paperwork directly with the insurance.
+- If your insurance policy is based in your home country, some U.S. medical providers may require you to make full payment for services rendered and then later seek reimbursement from your insurance.
+In this case you will be responsible for filing the paperwork directly with your insurer.

 Health insurance is very expensive in the U.S. Ask questions when choosing your plan:

 - what doctors or hospitals will accept the insurance plan you choose?